FairyTale: A True Story: Plot

 No one except Houdini believes that young children could be capable of photographic fraud, and Conan Doyle himself arrives at the girls' home with Houdini, Gardner and two new cameras.
 Arthur catches Houdini poking around and tells him point-blank that he doesn't believe that the fairies are real, but that no trickery took place in his darkroom either.
 Abetted by the buffoonish Gardner, Elsie and Frances soon come up with two more photos and Conan Doyle has the story published in The Strand Magazine, promising everyone's names will be changed.
 But a newsman soon identifies the beck in Cottingley, tracing the girls through the local school and besieging the family.
 Hundreds of people invade the village in automobiles and on foot, and the fairies flee the obstreperous mobs.
 By way of apology to the fairies, the girls finish Joseph's fairy-house and leave it in the forest as a gift.

 The girls are invited to London by Conan Doyle, where they embrace their celebrity and see Houdini perform.
 In a quiet moment backstage Houdini asks Elsie if she wants to know how he does his tricks, and she wisely declines.
-And when a reporter asks, he declaims, "Masters of illusion never reveal their secrets!"
+And when a reporter asks, he exclaims, "Masters of illusion never reveal their secrets!"
 Back in Yorkshire, while the girls and Polly are away, Arthur has a chess match with a local champion reputed to be mute, and the newsman breaks into their house.
 He discovers a cache of paper dolls in the form of fairies in a portfolio in Joseph's room, but he is frightened away by the apparition of a young boy, leaving the evidence behind.
 Arthur wins his match, wringing a shout from his opponent, and another myth is debunked.
 After the children return home, the fairies reappear, and finally, Frances' father comes home as well.